JoseMoreville/active-win/readme.md

 # active-win

+This forks tries to fix AX prompt bug by commenting out that part of the code

 Get metadata about the [active window](https://en.wikipedia.org/wiki/Active_window) (title, id, bounds, owner, URL, etc)

 Works on macOS, Linux ([note](#linux-support)), and Windows.